2qb/LichessCheat/README.md

 ![Screenshot](https://user-images.githubusercontent.com/68710010/221585277-bdaf19c2-c399-491e-9771-53dad8e714cb.png)

-A Public Chess Cheat that helps you play by showing the best move on screen.
+A Chess Cheat that helps you play by showing the best move on screen.

 ## Built With